Alcohol or Marijuana? Which Is The Healthier Option?

 In November, a group of the nation’s top cancer doctors issued a statement asking people to drink less.
 They cited strong evidence that drinking alcohol as little as a glass of wine or beer a day increases the risk of developing both pre and postmenopausal breast cancer.
 The US Department of Health lists alcohol as a known human carcinogen.
 Research highlighted by the National Cancer Institute suggests that the more alcohol you drink particularly the more you drink regularly the higher your risk of developing cancer.
 For some research initially suggested a link between smoking and lung cancer, but that has been debunked aside from its many proven benefits.
 The January report found that cannabis was not connected to any increased risk of the lung cancers or head and neck cancers tied to smoking cigarettes.

-research note published by the National Highway Traffic Safety Administration found that, when adjusting for other factors, having a detectable amount of THC (the main psychoactive ingredient in cannabis) in your blood did not increase the risk of being involved in a car crash.
+A research note published by the National Highway Traffic Safety Administration found that, when adjusting for other factors, having a detectable amount of THC (the main psychoactive ingredient in cannabis) in your blood did not increase the risk of being involved in a car crash.
 Having a blood-alcohol level of at least .05, on the other hand, increased that risk.
 Still, combining the two appears to have the worst results.
-The risk from driving under the influence of both alcohol and cannabis is greater than the risk of driving under the influence of either alone,” the authors of a review written in the American Journal of Addiction
+The risk from driving under the influence of both alcohol and cannabis is greater than the risk of driving under the influence of either alone,” the authors of a review written in the American Journal of Addiction.

 →Related: Laws For Medical in the State of Florida